mrl5/python-design-patterns/README.md

 3.	[x] [Singleton] - provides global variable object
     - allows for only one instance of a class
     - keeping an information cache: no need to retrieve information from original source every time when it's needed
-4.	[x] [Builder] - solution for building complex object.
-Example: before building a car, car parts (e.g. tyres, engine, etc.) need to be build and assembled
+4.	[x] [Builder] - solution for building complex object
     - doesn't rely on polymorphism (unlike factory and abstract factory)
+    - example: before building a car, car parts (e.g. tyres, engine, etc.) need to be build and assembled
 5.	[ ] Prototype

 [Factory]: factory.py